Business & Taxes

 Choose a tax year accounting period Businesses typically figure their taxable income based on a tax year of 12 consecutive months.
 A tax year is an annual accounting period for keeping records and reporting income and expenses.
 The 2 options are:

 - Calendar year: Jan.
 1 to Dec.
 31.

 - Fiscal year: 12 consecutive months ending on the last day of any month except December.

-Set up recordkeeping processes Being organized helps businesses owners be prepared for other tasks.
+Set up recordkeeping processes Being organized helps business owners be prepared for other tasks.
 Good recordkeeping helps a business monitor progress.
 It also helps prepare financial statements and tax returns.
-Contact @getredeemednow for record keeping tips!
+Contact @getredeemednow for record-keeping tips!